-For now, the film In the Fire of Dancing Stillness – Reflections with Vimala Thakar will not be shown publicly in cinemas despite completion in May 2020 due to the current situation.
-However, the film will be presented during the summer as part of privtate online screenings.
+For now, the film In the Fire of Dancing Stillness – Reflections with Vimala Thakar will be presented regularly as part of privtate online screenings.

 For press and interview requests please contact: inthefireofdancingstillness(at)posteo(dot).de or use the contact form.

 This film is an ode to the power of silence, a song of devotion, a dance with dignity.
 A fiery contemplation on our responsibilities.
 It is a love poem inspired by a noble Indian woman and her rebellious spiritual life.

 Is it possible to live a more peaceful and creative life on our planet?
 In a time when the state of the planet poses important questions: What is life worth to us?
 And what do we still consider sacred?

 These questions inspired the Director to meet the Indian mystic, philosopher and grassroots activist Vimala Thakar (1921 – 2009).
 It was an encounter that deeply inspired and changed her life.
 Almost twenty years later, she researches the profound work of this fascinating woman again in the context of our time, and translates her urgent call for holistic thinking and action into a cinematic work of art.

 The film In the fire of dancing stillness – Reflections with Vimala Thakar shows the impressive life of an independent Indian woman who sensed the new potential of human coexistence by turning inwards to explore the inner life.